decred/dcrdocs/docs/advanced/program-options.md

 ---

-The default options are sane for most users (although you may need to set your credentials.
+The default options are sane for most users, although you may need to set your credentials.
 This means `dcrd` will work 'out of the box' for most users.
 However, there are also a wide variety of flags that can be used to control its behavior.
 The following section